stillson/pycapsicum2/README.md

     Not strictly cap related, openat() allows you to open a file if you have the fd (int only) of and opened directory.

+    'flags' is either an integer or 'r','w', or 'rw'

 ``opendir(path, flags)``:

     opendir() allows you to get the FD for a directory (since standard python doesn't allow you to call open() on a directory)

+    'flags' is either an integer or 'r','w', or 'rw'

  The CapRights() object: